 Cuisinart Vertical Charcoal Smoker

-If you’re looking for a good vertical charcoal smoker in the $100 range than this is the one.
+If you’re looking for a good vertical charcoal smoker at an inexpensive price then this Cuisinart vertical charcoal smoker is the one.
 Many of my friends have told me that they want the Weber that I have but it’s too expensive for them.
 They aren’t professional BBQers and only want to use their charcoal smoker for a party once in a while.

-With the Cuisinart, you’re able to switch between grilling and smoking with the turn of a knob.
-I was pretty surprised the first time we cooked on this charcoal smoker because the food tasted just as good as my Weber, which costs 3x as much.
+I was pretty surprised the first time we cooked on this charcoal smoker because the food turned out great.
 You really get the crust on the food and everything has that amazing smokey flavor.
 Maybe it was the quality of the wood and charcoal that we used?

 Well, that’s enough about all the good things… What are people saying that they hate about this vertical charcoal smoker?